Gold and silver

 The pre-economic assessment (PEA) report unveiled by EGM in October 2010 estimated the total capital expenditure of the mine as $131m and cash costs as $201 for each gold-equivalent ounce (GEO).

-The environmental impact assessment report was submitted to the Santa Cruz provincial government in September 2010 and was approved in May 2011.
+The environmental impact assessment report was submitted to the Santa Cruz provincial government in September 2010 and approved in May 2011.

 Cerro Moro is situated in the Deseado Massif gold-silver mining district.
-It is a low sulfidation epithermal gold-silver district which comprises 30 veins.
+It is a low sulfidation epithermal gold-silver district, which comprises 30 veins.